davidgg/tslint-eslint-rules-recommended/README.md

 }
 ```

+## 🤓 Available rules

-If you prefer you can overwrite some rules:
+If you want, you can extend or modify the recommended rules:

 ```json
 {